Gregory Vlastos: Career

+Personal life

+Vlastos married Vernon Abbott Ladd ('Val' to family and friends) on December 16, 1932.
+She made her debut in 1927 when she became a member of the Vincent Club and the Junior League.
+She graduated from Vassar College in 1930 and won a fellowship to study the philosophy of religion at the University of Chicago and Radcliffe College.
+At their wedding, Vlastos's best man was Morris B. Storer, instructor in philosophy at Dartmouth College.
+According to the New York Times, for their honeymoon the bridal couple "will tour the mountains by motor and will also attend the conference in philosophy at Bryn Mawr, to which they have been invited."

+While in Ontario, Canada, the couple became active in causes on the political left, especially through the movement of Christian Socialism.
+During World War II Vlastos served in the Canadian Air Force.
+In 1971 he gave up his Canadian citizenship to become a U.S. citizen and protest against the Vietnam War.

+They had two children: Stephen Vlastos and Margaret Vlastos.

+He died in 1991, aged 84, from bone cancer.

 Philosophical work

 Vlastos is credited with bringing about a renaissance of interest in Plato among philosophers throughout the world.
-Many of Vlastos' students have become important scholars of ancient philosophy, including Terence Irwin, Richard Kraut, Paul Woodruff, and Alexander Nehamas.
+Many of his students have become important scholars of ancient philosophy, including Terence Irwin, Richard Kraut, Paul Woodruff, and Alexander Nehamas.

 Theory of Socratic philosophy

 In his work The Philosophy of Socrates: a Collection of Critical Essays (UNDP 1971), Vlastos advanced the idea "that one can identify in certain Platonic dialogues a philosophical method and a collection of philosophical theses which may properly be attributed to Socrates."
 He suggested a plausible modern analytic framework for Socratic philosophy as a pursuit distinct from Platonic philosophy.
 The dialogues of Plato’s Socratic period, called "elenctic dialogues" for Socrates’s preferred method of questioning, are Apology, Charmides, Crito, Euthyphro, Gorgias, Hippias Minor, Ion, Laches, Protagoras and book 1 of the Republic.
 The idea remains controversial and those who agree with his position are referred to as Vlastosians.